Mana (musician): Public image

 Since the days of Malice Mizer, Mana rarely speaks in public.
 Although it was not a conscious decision at the beginning, he did latch onto the idea when the band's direction became apparent.
 He speaks normally in printed interviews, but in his filmed interviews he whispers into the ear of a band member or confidante, who then relates his words back to the interviewer.
 He has also been known to simply look at the camera as subtitles appear, as well as using Yes/No cards and expressing himself in mime or through musical instruments.

 He has, however, spoken on a few occasions.
 In a 1996 Malice Mizer interview on the TV show Hot Wave, he quietly replied with his name and his position in the band when introduced.
 But throughout the rest of the interview, Mana whispered in Gackt's ear.
-He has also offered his vocals to the song, "Kyomu no Naka de no Yuugi".
+He has also offered his vocals to the song, "Kyomu no Naka de no Yūgi".
 Mana has stated on Twitter that his vocals were not distorted for this song when he sung it live, but he did whisper the lyrics.

 Mana is known for wearing female clothes.
 Mana himself has said that he wanted to be the ultimate onnagata.
 English-language Japanese music website JaME said he started discovering his "feminine side" before Malice Mizer.
 His lack of speaking, combined with his commitment to feminine dress, led to people believing he was actually female.
 Japanese music website Barks stated that after Mana and Malice Mizer, the number of visual kei bands with onnagata members increased.